fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/project-structure.md

 ## Public Directory

 The `public/` directory contains static assets that are served directly by the web server.
-This includes:

-- Images used in the site (logos, favicons, etc.)
-- Media files for projects
+This includes media files for projects.
-- Fonts (if not loaded from a CDN)

 Example structure:
 ```
 public/
-├── favicon.ico
 ├── media/
 │   ├── project-1/
 │   │   └── featured.png